Hedius/LTECellSearch/README.md

 It uses the bandwith definitions of the Austrian telecom regulator RTR GmbH to map frequencies to one of the 3 Austrian providers (3, Magenta, A1).

-You can then use 4G suite of MATLAB for extracting the MIB/SIB of the LTE cells.
+You can then use the 4G suite of MATLAB for extracting the MIB/SIB of the LTE cells.

 # Requirements
 You need a [HackRF One SDR](https://greatscottgadgets.com/hackrf/one/) with the latest firmware.